zouf/bike-crowding/README.md

 # Bike Crowding

-This project collects and analyzes bike traffic data from NYC webcams.
+This project collects bike traffic data from NYC webcams.
 It consists of a Google Cloud Function that scrapes images from NYC webcams.

 ## Getting Started